-Having worked for many years in a kitchen shop, I saw the ongoing popularity of several products.
-One of the most intriguing was the Romertopf clay baker.
-A more recent product that always held my attention was Emile Henry’s Flame Top, also a pottery product, but made slightly differently.
+While working for many years in a kitchen shop, I noticed the ongoing popularity of several products, this despite the fact that you never see them advertised.
+One of the most intriguing was the venerable Romertopf clay baker.
+Another product that held my fascination, although a relatively recent creation, is Emile Henry’s Flame Top, like Romertopf a pottery product, but made slightly differently.

 First let’s look at a bit of background on each product.

 Introduced to the international market for the first time in 1967, Romertopf represented a new, yet old cooking method, which steams foods, allowing it to braise in its own juices.
-It allowed you to prepare meals without using additional fat and became an example of the new trend toward healthy cooking.
+It allowed you to prepare meals without using additional fat and became an example of the then new trend toward healthy cooking.

-This product, as you may or may not know, is a simple clay baker, made in Germany, that harkens back to the time of the ancients who cooked in terracotta pots.
+This product, as you may or may not know, is a simple clay baker made in Germany, that harkens back to the time of the ancients who cooked in terracotta pots.
 In fact, the name translates from the German as Roman Pot.

-You may have read comments on the internet where some people feel that the lid doesn’t fit properly, but the two – four millimeter distance between the top and bottom is not a mistake.
+You may have read comments on the internet where some people feel that the lid doesn’t fit properly or seems faulty.
+However the two – four millimeter distance between the lid and base is not a mistake.
 In fact this slight gap serves to regulate the pressure in the closed pot which allows excess steam to escape.
 It is this design that the company feels locks in flavor and nutrients throughout the cooking process.

 After soaking the baker, you need to place the Romertopf in a cold oven and then allow the oven to heat to the target temperature gradually.
 The ideal temperature for cooking is between 375°F and 500°F (190°C and 250°C).

 Do not clean the baker with scouring powder or metal scouring pads as this may block the pores of the clay, reducing its cooking ability, and the cleaning agent could end up in your food.

 Emile Henry Flame

 The Emile Henry Flame Top products are made from the same quality Burgundian clay as their other baking dishes.
 The company feels the high metal content in the local clay gives their baking dishes and stewpots great ability to diffuse and evenly distribute heat as they cook or bake.
 The Flame products are formed from specially fired heat-resistant ceramic which can be used with gas, electric and halogen heat sources.

-Another benefit is that these pots are about 30% lighter than comparable metal cookware products.
+Another benefit is that Flame Top pots are about 30% lighter than comparable metal cookware products.
 The lids come with raised dimples on the under side of the lid which enhances the cooking by evenly distributing evaporated juices directly back into the cooking food.
 This self-basting technique produces a more thoroughly cooked, tender and moist dish than pots with traditional smooth lids, which force liquids to run down the sides of the pot, contributing to uneven cooking.

 As the company advertises, I have found the stewpots perfect for braising, browning and slow cooking just like you would use an enamel coated cast iron Dutch Oven.

-Before you use the pot the first time, you need to season it by adding 1 inch of milk to cover the bottom of the dish.
+Before you use the Flame Top the first time, you need to season it by adding 1 inch of milk to cover the bottom of the dish.
 Let the milk simmer for five minutes, remove the dish from heat and allow it to cool before cleaning.
 For those who are Vegan or lactose intolerant, you can also simmer one quart of water with 1/2 cup of rice for five minutes instead.
 The Flame stewpots do not need any other special treatments after the initial seasoning.
 You use them just like you would any other cooking pot.

 Emile Henry products are easy to clean by hand or in the dishwasher.
 Burned on residue may be removed by soaking the cookware for 10 minutes, but I have never had a problem getting the pot clean after use.